ChuanMeng/RLT4Reranking/README.md

 Supplementary materials for the paper titled "_Ranked List Truncation: From Retrieval to Re-ranking_".
 In this paper, we reproduce a comprehensive ranked list truncation (RLT) methods, originally designed for optimizing retrieval, in a "retrieve-then-re-rank" setup; we seek to examine to what extent established findings on RLT for retrieval are generalizable to the ``retrieve-then-re-rank'' setup.

-**This repository empowers anyone to replicate all numerical results and recreate all visual plots as presented in the paper.**.
+**This repository empowers anyone to replicate all numerical results and recreate all visual plots as presented in the paper.**

 This repository is structured into five distinct parts:
 1. Prerequisites